tagoso/dataviz-tago-so/src/uniswap.md

 # AMM DEX Simulator (Uniswap v2/v3 model)

+<span style="color:red">_tl;dr: just let me play with the simulator! => [Uniswap v2/v3 simulator](https://docs.google.com/spreadsheets/d/116VCvBF8l8nwWGqig2omDmrJLUXsb8s72oPGVkAk-Hc/edit?gid=1045257474#gid=1045257474)_</span>

-This document shows how to use [AMM DEX Simulator (Uniswap v2/v3 model)](https://docs.google.com/spreadsheets/d/116VCvBF8l8nwWGqig2omDmrJLUXsb8s72oPGVkAk-Hc/edit?gid=1045257474#gid=1045257474), the best way to understand basics of DEX and DeFi!
+This document shows how to use [Uniswap v2/v3 model(AMM DEX Simulator)](https://docs.google.com/spreadsheets/d/116VCvBF8l8nwWGqig2omDmrJLUXsb8s72oPGVkAk-Hc/edit?gid=1045257474#gid=1045257474), the best way to understand basics of DEX and DeFi!

 If you are new to DeFi, I recommend playing with [Uniswap v2](https://docs.google.com/spreadsheets/d/116VCvBF8l8nwWGqig2omDmrJLUXsb8s72oPGVkAk-Hc/edit?gid=1045257474#gid=1045257474) sheet and read [Uniswap v2 Simulator Guide](#uniswap-v2-simulator-guide), since v2 is the foundation of all the DeFi logics.
 You'll grab what the famous 'x \* y = k' means, how the price is determined, and why slippage happens.
 In the [v3 simulator](https://docs.google.com/spreadsheets/d/116VCvBF8l8nwWGqig2omDmrJLUXsb8s72oPGVkAk-Hc/edit?gid=949789682#gid=949789682), we focus on LP and ignore swaps.
 This will allow you to understand what **concentrated liquidity model** means, and the importance of price range when adding LP.